KaarleJ/comparch_demo/README.md

 P1 reads the string from the shared memory segment and then prints out all the missing alphabets.

 ## Running the program
-To run the program, first compile the source code files. gcc main.c -o main gcc find_missing.c -o find_missing
+To run the program, first compile the source code files:
+- gcc main.c -o main
+- gcc find_missing.c -o find_missing

-Then you can run the program.
+Then you can run the program:
-./main
+- ./main

 Project contributors: Kaarle Järvinen, Joonas Ukkonen and Josefina Tuomala